-New cases of prostate cancer, 2011, UK
+New cases of prostate cancer each year, 2016-2018 average, UK

-Deaths from prostate cancer, 2012, UK
+Deaths from prostate cancer, 2017-2019, UK.

-Survive prostate cancer for 10 or more years, 2010-11, England and Wales
+Survive prostate cancer for 10 or more years, 2013-2017, England

 Preventable cases of prostate cancer are not known as it is not clearly linked to any preventable risk factors

 - There are around 52,300 new prostate cancer cases in the UK every year, that's more than 140 every day (2016-2018).